For the Rules Advisor Who Wants an Endorsement:

 Part of the benefit of requiring L1s to be responsible for finding their own endorsements is that it pushes them to start connecting with their local judge community.
-In both our local and global communities, judges lean on and depend on each other, and it’s important to know other judges and to be able to know where to go if you need help.
+In both our local and global communities, judges lean on and depend on each other.
+It’s important for judges to know other judges who they can ask for advice with challenging calls or tournament logistics.
 Therefore, before you can become a Level 1 Judge, you need to show that you are resourceful enough to find help when you need it.

-Please remember that at the end of the L1 process, you will need to get an endorsement before testing and advancing to Level 1.
-We STRONGLY suggest looking for someone sooner rather than later.
+Please remember that during the Level 1 certification process, you will need to get an endorsement before you can take the final exam to advance to Level 1 certification.
+We STRONGLY suggest looking for someone do write an endorsement sooner rather than later.

-That said, it should ideally be someone in your local community or region that you can build a relationship with, someone who you can reach out to with questions along the way, and especially after you become a judge.
-Most people get these types of digital endorsements from judges they meet and begin interacting with in the Rules/Policy channels or their regional chat on the Judge Academy Discord, or in some regional Facebook groups.
-While you might find someone in another region who you make an impact on through conversation, we’ve found many L2 judges do not feel comfortable being asked for an endorsement from a judge outside of their own areas, as it leads them to wonder if the L2s in that person’s areas said no already, if they have a poor local reputation, etc
+That said, endorsements should ideally be written by someone in your local community or region that you can build a relationship with.
+Someone who you can reach out to with questions along the way, and especially after you become a judge.
+Many Rules Advisors get these types of digital endorsements from judges they meet and begin interacting with in the Rules and Policy channels, or their regional chat, on the Judge Academy Discord, or in some regional social media groups.
+While it’s possible you may find someone from another region who you connect with through conversation, we have found that many L2 judges do not feel comfortable being asked to endorse a Rules Advisor from outside of their own areas, as this leads the endorsement writer to wonder if L2s, L3s, and TOs in that Rules Advisor’s area said no already for some reason, if they have a poor local reputation, etc. No one is ever required to write an endorsement for anyone else.
+If you are told no, be polite about it, accept advice humbly, and move on to other potential mentors.

 Although we ask that you put some thought into the conversation you have with the candidate, we do not expect the process to take more than 30 min or so.
-Passing the rules and policy tests for L1 will ideally be enough to prove they have met the base-level expectation of what it means to be a Level 1 Judge from a knowledge side.
+Passing the rules and policy final exams for L1 will ideally be enough to prove they have met the base-level expectation of what it means to be a Level 1 judge as far as their knowledge goes.
 With that taken care of, the endorsement is more about who the judge is as a person since that is a thing we can’t check electronically.
-However, it’s totally okay to still double-check some of their rules/policy knowledge as well.
-Below I’ve listed some example items you may want to discuss with the candidate, although these are just suggestions:
+However, it’s totally okay to still double-check some of their rules/policy knowledge as well if you really want to.
+Below we have listed some examples of suggested topics you may want to discuss with the Rules Advisor:

 - Is this person a real person who is not already a certified judge?